newAM/electron-sys/README.md

 # electron-sys

-Raw bindings to the Electron API for projects using wasm-bindgen
+Raw bindings to the Electron API for projects using wasm-bindgen.